Chjdl1816/AustralianWildFire-Estimator/README.md

-# Australian Wild Fire Simulations
+# Australian Wild Fire Estimations
 ## We will try to simulate the spread and growth of Australian Wildfires using pandas and folium

 ***Requirements:***